DeepHM/ENSEMBLE_TEACHER/README.md

 ## Installation

-Please refer to this [MY-LINK](docs/installation.md) installation document to install dependencies and datasets.
+Please refer to this [installation](docs/installation.md) document to install dependencies and datasets.

 >📋  Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...